brianstorti/brianstorti.github.io/_posts/2015-02-17-vim-as-the-poor-mans-sed.md

 The benefit is that it's just `vim`, and you probably already know the commands to edit a file.
 If you have a map to do some kind of editing, you are all set, just execute these commands in `ex` mode.
 What if you want to join all the lines?
 Just execute `%join`, as you would if you were editing a single file.

-> Check :help ex-cmd-index for the list fo all the ex commands available
+> Check :help ex-cmd-index for the list of all the ex commands available

 ### The shortcomings